OpenPodcar/OpenPodcar/README.md

 ### 4. 3D Lidar

+- Material: 3D lidar, tripod, a drill, 3 cable ties
-Place the tripod on the vehicle's roof [TODO where? meansure this and show a diagram?].
-Use a marker to mark the positions of its three feet.
+- Place the tripod on the vehicle's roof [TODO where? meansure this and show a diagram?] and use a marker to mark the positions of its three feet.

-Remove the tripod from the roof.
-Drill two holes on either side of each marked position.
+- Remove the tripod from the roof.
+- Drill two holes on either side of each marked position as shown in the photo below.

-Screw the lidar onto the tripod.
+- Screw the lidar onto the tripod.
 (Note that lidars are optical equipment which use Imperial rather than metric bolt threads, even in the EU.)

-Place the tripod back on the roof.
-Use three cable ties, each passed through one pair of drilled holes and around a tripod foot, to secure the tripod to the roof.
+- Place the tripod back on the roof.
+- Use three cable ties, each passed through one pair of drilled holes and around a tripod foot, to secure the tripod to the roof. (may require the intervention of two people)

-### 5. Buck Converter Settings
+### 5. Buck Converters

 Here, the buck converters voltage and current will be set to the desired values and then tested.